GauravSingh9356/J.A.R.V.I.S/README.md

 <li>pip3 install pyttsx3</li>
 </ul>
 <br>
-On Ubuntu based distribution you need to install the following package so that your code to work sudo apt-get update && sudo apt-get install espeak
+On Ubuntu based distribution you need to install the following package, so that the code to work: sudo apt-get update && sudo apt-get install espeak
 <br>
 ### What it does...